Chemx3937/rbpodo_ros2/README.md

+# For Shelf_Picking
+This is customized by CheminAhn for shelf_picking project using RB10.
+-> Only Add rb10_1300e_e.urdf

+---
 # rbpodo_ros2

 > :warning: **IMPORTANT WARNING**: This software is under active development.
 DO NOT USE in production to avoid potential instability.